plating, anodizing, & finishing Q&As since 1989

 January 24, 2008

-A. Hey, I do a lot of heat coloring on all kinds of metals,the best thing I have found is "Renaissance Micro-Crystalline Wax" [paid link to product info at Amazon] it's a micro-crystalline wax polish.
+A. Hey, I do a lot of heat coloring on all kinds of metals,the best thing I have found is "Renaissance Micro-Crystalline Wax" [affil. link to info/product on Amazon] it's a micro-crystalline wax polish.
 It's a little expensive but the best thing I found that leaves a natural finish (not shiny glossy).
 It does "tone" down the colors a little bit(depending on how/when you apply) but if done right NO color is lost.Frank Bachmann

 - Glen Burnie, Maryland